FAQ

 Deposit payments of 50% are required in order for a job to be active.
 Shipping and boxing charges will be reflected on the final invoice.
 Final payments must be cleared before product ships.

-Cascade accepts cash, money orders, ACH payments, checks and all major credit cards.
+Cascade accepts cash, money orders, checks, and all major credit cards but prefers ACH payments.

 Wire / ACH Payment